 NCPA does not own or use automatic reclosers on its 230 kV within the scope defined in Section 4 of this WMP.
+Relaying equipment on the 21 kV Bear Canyon line at the Geothermal site is also set to a "zero-reclose to lockout", requiring physical inspection of the line prior to restoration.
 This is a typical approach for utility operations in rugged and remote terrain, for both personnel and fire hazard safety reasons.
 In the event of a planned or emergency line trip, close coordination with NCPA generation services and dispatch as well as with PG&E's grid control center is mandatory, and lines are only re-energized after extensive line patrol visual confirmation.
 If the lines are tripped due to a forecasted or imminent wildfire or if a wildfire is believed to be caused by downed lines, close coordination with CAL FIRE's onsite representative and control center are required before NCPA's generation services attempts to energize the line.